theiagen/public_health_viral_genomics/docs/source/titan_workflows.rst

 =================
 The Titan_ClearLabs workflow was written to process ClearLabs WGS read data for SARS-CoV-2 amplicon sequencing.
 Currently, Clear Labs sequencing is performed with the Artic V3 protocol.
 If alternative primer schemes such as the Qiaseq Primer Panel, the Swift Amplicon SARS-CoV-2 Panel and the Artic V4 Amplicon Sequencing Panel become avaialble on the platform, these data can can also be analysed with this workflow since the primer sequence coordinates of the PCR scheme utilized must be provided along with the raw Clear Labs read data must be provided in BED and FASTQ file formats, respectively.

-Upon initiating a Titan_ClearLabs run,  input ClearLabs read data provided for each sample will be processed to perform consensus genome assembly, infer the quality of both raw read data and the generated consensus genome, and assign samples SARS-CoV-2 lineage and clade types as outlined in the Titan_ClearLabs data workflow below.
+Upon initiating a Titan_ClearLabs run,  input ClearLabs read data provided for each sample will be processed to perform consensus genome assembly, infer the quality of both raw read data and the generated consensus genome, and assign SARS-CoV-2 lineage and clade types as outlined in the Titan_ClearLabs data workflow below.

 .. figure:: images/Titan_ClearLabs.png
    :width: 800
    :alt: Titan_ClearLabs workflow
    :figclass: align-center

-   **Titan_ClearLabs v1.4.4 Data Workflow**
+   **Titan_ClearLabs Data Workflow**

 Consensus genome assembly with the Titan_ClearLabs workflow is performed by first de-hosting read data with the NCBI SRA-Human-Scrubber tool then following the `Artic nCoV-2019 novel coronavirs bioinformatics protocol <https://artic.network/ncov-2019/ncov2019-bioinformatics-sop.html>`.
 Briefly, input reads are aligned to the Wuhan-1 reference genome with minimap2 to generate a Binary Alignment Mapping (BAM) file.
 Primer sequences are then removed from the BAM file and a consensus assembly file is generated using the Artic medaka command.
 This assembly is then used to assign lineage and clade designations with Pangolin and NextClade.
 NCBI’S VADR tool is also employed to screen for potentially errant features (e.g. erroneous frame-shift mutations) in the consensus assembly.